 'regrò was born in 2019 as a spin-off of the official documentation I was compiling to try to get access to government’s funding for farmers.
 Bureaucracy, the amount and attitude of middlemen and timing pushed me away and I started researching use cases for blockchain in agriculture, looking into projects like AgriLedger.

-I learnt about Open Forest Protocol through the NEAR ecosystem and found it perfectly fitting the project's needs and ethos.
+I learnt about Open Forest Protocol through the NEAR ecosystem and found it perfectly fitting the project's needs in terms of Measurement, reporting and verification on the blockchain.

-In 2020 friend and farmer Simon Wairiuko agreed to join the project with his family's acreage in Nyandarua, Kenya.
+In 2020 friend and farmer Simon Wairiuko joined the project with his family's acreage in Nyandarua, Kenya.
 In 2021 Simon acquired his first acre and is now designing and building a food forest there.'